Depending on where you board your flight to Ireland (at least from the US) you will have 5 to 11 hours of flight time.

 Tips for Waking Up Before You Land

-- As the flight attendants begin serving breakfast to the front of the cabin, get up.
+- As the flight attendants prepare to serve breakfast, get up.
 Walk around.
 Stretch.
 Go the the bathroom.
-Wash your face and brush your teeth.

 - Set an alarm the next morning.
-Yes, you’ll likely be tired, but the sooner you make your body adjust to the local time, the easier it will be to get over jet lag.
+Yes, you'll likely be tired, but the sooner you make your body adjust to the local time, the quicker jet lag will fade.

-Give yourself a day after returning from your trip to re-acclimate to your local time, unpack and sleep before heading back to work, school or other activities.
+If you can plan a day after returning from your vacation to re-acclimate to your local time before returning to work, school, or other activities.